 How did COVID-19 change Wedding Celebrations?

 The pandemic had a great effect on the wedding industry.
-A traditional Filipino wedding consists of numerous guests, huge food buffets, extravagant decorations, and there’s even a bonus wherein one gets to meet people they haven’t even seen in years.
+A traditional Filipino wedding consists of numerous guests, huge food buffets, extravagant decorations, and there’s even a bonus wherein one gets to meet people they haven’t The pandemic had a great effect on the wedding industry.
+A traditional Filipino wedding consists of long guest list, huge food buffets, extravagant decorations, and there’s even a bonus wherein one gets to meet people they haven’t even seen in years.
 This attributes to the great hospitality and generosity of Filipinos who greatly value familial ties and friendly bonds with their peers.
-But, the current situation or circumstances have now brought on the ‘new normal’, introducing a new kind of practicality in the wedding scene.
-Most weddings are now strictly being held indoors in their own homes for safety, but it’s also recommended to hold weddings outdoors where there is open air and natural ventilation since the risk of virus transmission is higher compared to outdoors.
+But, the current situation or circumstances have now brought on the ‘new normal’, introducing a new kind of practicality in the wedding planning scene.
+Most wedding ceremony and reception are now strictly being held indoors in their own homes for safety, but it’s also recommended to hold weddings outdoors where there is open air and natural ventilation since the risk of virus transmission is higher compared to outdoors.
 Couples now limit the number of guests they invite; sometimes even only allowing their family members to witness the act of matrimony, a blessing of their bond given by God.
 Couples now have their smiles hidden behind face masks.
 There are only a few who have held their weddings in churches, but most couples held their weddings in the safety of their homes so as to not jeopardize the people involved in the event.
 Weddings are now downsized to accommodate the needed health and safety protocols.
-Who would have thought that one’s dream wedding celebration would now become smaller in reality?
+Some couples also choose to ditch bridal party and any pre wedding events to lessen contacts with other people.
+Who would have thought that one’s dream wedding day celebration would now become smaller in reality?
 Nevertheless, the most important thing is that couples are still able to have their special day with each other despite the challenges brought about by the pandemic.

 Tips in Planning a Wedding amidst the New Normal